-Logo Design is a Waste of Space
+Logo Design Is a Waste of Space

-Logo & Wordmarks – What’s the Difference?
+Logo + Wordmark – What’s the Difference?

 At Distility, we design wordmarks, not logos.
 A logo is a graphic symbol which represents a brand.
 A wordmark is a text-only typographic representation which is built from the letters in the brand name.